-Our equity-based compensation awards granted in 2018 were approximately equal to the median as compared to our compensation peer group.
-We do not time the release of material nonpublic information for the purpose of affecting the value of executive compensation, and we do not grant options with a grant date prior to the date the grant is approved.
+Our equity-based compensation awards granted in 2019 were approximately equal to the median as compared to our compensation peer group.
+We do not time the release of material nonpublic information for the purpose of affecting the value of executive compensation.
+We have not previously nor do we plan to grant options with a grant date prior to the date the grant is approved.